myz540/myz540.github.io/_posts/2020-07-31-piano-and-basketball.md

 <h2> It's been a long time... </h2>

 Once again, I have let this blog go untended for another month.
 I assure you, I have been busy, but who isn't these days.
 With the inaugural games of the NBA restart occuring last night, I figured this would be as good a time as any to do some rambling.
-I often ask myself, how do we as complex humans possibly expect ourselves and others to be able to boil themselves to a small a paragraph.
+I often ask myself, how do we as complex humans possibly expect ourselves and others to be able to boil ourselves down to a small paragraph.
 Depending on the context, you may get even less than that.
 What do we choose to disclose, what do we choose to exclude?
-Does the time I lost my virginity define me enough as an individual enough to include it in icebreakers?
+Does the time I lost my virginity define me enough as an individual to include it in icebreakers?
 Anyways, if I were to distill myself down, two elements would stand out as being influential components of my maturation and development.
 Those two elements are piano and basketball.
-Both have brought me much joy and enhanced my life greatly throughout my life.
+Both have brought me much joy and enhanced my life greatly.

 <h2> Young Artist </h2>